-27. Student achievement may be assessed using a variety of methods including written examination papers, continuously assessed coursework, practicals, oral examinations and fieldwork.
-The mode(s) of assessment are specified in the module descriptions issued by the TEI.
+30. Student achievement may be assessed using a variety of methods including written examination papers, continuously assessed coursework, practicals, oral examinations and fieldwork.
+The mode(s) of assessment are specified in the Module Overview Tables proposed by the TEI, and approved by the University.
+The mode(s) of assessment must comply with the Assessment Patterns Guidance (Undergraduate) issued by the University.